 Karyes is a traditional village, nested on the foothill of mountain Parnon and surrounded by chestnuts and walnuts.
 It is situated in the northern-east side of Laconia prefecture, neighboring Arcadia prefecture, and in 950m of altitude.
 The forest full of colors being so near the traditional settlement, the picturesque village's square with its perennial plane tree, the hospitality of its residents and the stories told by the elderly, make the staying unforgettable and challenge the visitor to discover Karyes' hidden beauties.

-Furthermore from Karyes passes through the european path Ε4, which starts from Pyrenees mountain in Spain, enters the northern of Greece at Florina and ends at Zakro of Crete.
+Furthermore from Karyes passes through the european path E4, which starts from Pyrenees mountain in Spain, enters the northern of Greece at Florina and ends at Zakro of Crete.

 The location is inhabited and well known since the ancient times, with references to its residents and the sanctuary of Caryatid Artemis.
 The village is also related to the Caryatids, the young girls of Karyes, which are illustrated in the famous monument in the Erechtheion of Acropolis, as well as in an effigy in a high site of the settlement.

-The location of "Low Karyes" has two settlements: "Rachi" (means ridge) and "Koutsomachalas".
+- The location of "Lower Karyes" has two settlements: Rachi (Ridge) and Koutsomachalas.

-There is also another settlement outside the village called "Kalivia" (means huts) at the 6th km. of the Karyes-Sparta Road.
+- The settlement Kalivia (Huts) at the 6th km. of the Karyes-Sparta Road.